Indian peers and baronets

-Following the final collapse of the Mughal Dynasty in 1857 and the proclamation of the British Indian Empire, the British continued to maintain and recognise many of the old Mughal and Hindu styles and titles, introducing a compound honours system which awarded those titles along with British noble and aristocratic titles and knighthoods.
-Uniquely, the Indian subcontinent was the only part of the British dominion where British hereditary titles were conferred upon British subjects not of European ancestry.
+Following the final collapse of the Mughal Dynasty in 1857 and the proclamation of the British Raj, the new dynasty continued to maintain and recognise many of the old Mughal and Hindu styles and titles, introducing a compound honours system which awarded those titles along with British noble and aristocratic titles and knighthoods.
+Uniquely, the Indian subcontinent was the only possession of the Crown where British hereditary titles were conferred upon British subjects not of European ancestry.
 All British titles and honours became obsolete after the formation of the modern Republic of India in 1950, though they continue to be recognised by the British government.

 List of Indian peers and baronets

 The following is a list of all peerages and baronetcies conferred upon Indians as part of the British honours system during the era of the British Indian Empire:

 Indian peerages

 The peerage is a hereditary British title representing the highest tier of the British nobility.
 Only one British Indian, Sir Satyendra Prasanna Sinha, was ever elevated to this distinguished rank and which is extant.